markwu35/home_app/README.md

 * better msg system
 * Writeup system
 		* writeup signing
+* forms on modals to minimize use of space

 ## Bugs

 * Jquery doesn't work when you reload, it doesnt update td to class cleaned
 * nightmode then login, and table borders become black
+* Limit who can access writeups in server main.js and client main.js helpers